 Recently our family rented a car for a holiday.
 One evening we wanted to look at the stars, which meant turning off the dome light.
 We couldn't figure out how to do it!
 A decade ago, closing the doors and flipping a switch would have sufficed, but nowadays, cars are more intelligent.
-In some, the light stays on for a fixed period after you close the door, but in ours, the situation was more complicated.
-There was an interlock with the engine, and some additional intelligence that we never got to the bottom of.
+In some, the light stays on for a fixed period after you close the doors, and in ours, the situation was even more complicated.
+There was an interlock with the engine, plus some additional intelligence that we never got to the bottom of.
 Eventually we got the light off, but we were not quite sure how we had done it, or if we could do it the same way again.

 Have you noticed how many of our machines behave this way?
-Photocopiers used to be deterministic: you put in your document, pressed a button, and out came a copy.
-Nowadays they are animated by microprocessors and have complicated arrays of internal states.
+Photocopiers used to be deterministic, but nowadays they have complicated arrays of internal states.
 The first copy may come out in landscape orientation, but the second in portrait, if the machine decides in-between that it ought to change modes.
-The copier may have strong opinions about all kinds of things, and resist your attempts to impose your will on it.
-Yesterday I wanted to put in new paper when the machine thought this was unnecessary, and to achieve my end I was forced to outwit it by tricking its paper sensor.

-Further examples are all around us.
-Typewriters used to be deterministic, if clunky: you knew what would happen when you pressed a key.
+Typewriters used to be predictable too: you knew what would happen when you pressed a key.
 Nowadays, in Word or LaTeX, changing one character of input may alter the whole document in startling ways.
-Why, at highway rest stops, even toilets are intelligent devices now whose states of mind we don't fully understand.
-When you've used the toilet, washing your hands becomes a battle to outsmart a sensor that seems sullen about detecting your presence, and if you manage to get your hands wet, you have an intelligent hot air blower to make friends with if you want to dry them.
+Why, at motorway rest stops, even toilets are intelligent devices now whose states of mind we don't fully understand, and when you're finished with the toilet, you have two further negotiations to undertake with the intelligent sink and the intelligent hand drier!

 What's true of toilets will be true of numerical computations.
-In fifty years, though the answers you get will be accurate without fail to the prescribed precision, you will not be sure of duplicating them exactly if you solve the the problem a second time.
+In fifty years, though the answers you get will be accurate without fail to the prescribed precision, you will not expect to duplicate them exactly if you solve the problem a second time.
 I don't see how this loss of determinism can be stopped.
-Of course, from a technical point of view, it would be trivial to make our machines deterministic by simply leaving out all that intelligence.
+Of course, from a technical point of view, it would be easy to make our machines deterministic by simply leaving out all that intelligence.
 However, we will not do this, for intelligence is too powerful.

-We'll put it in, ever more of it.
-In the last fifty years, the great message to be communicated to scientists and engineers was that it is not reasonable to ask for exactness in numerical computation.
-In the next fifty, they will learn not to ask for repeatability either.
+In the last fifty years, the great message communicated to scientists and engineers was that it is unreasonable to ask for exactness in numerical computation.
+In the next fifty, they will learn not to ask for repeatability, either.